 Collect hair samples from 50 nests (min.
-20 nests with at least 5-15 hairs with ~5 cm length).
+20 fresh^{12} nests with at least 5-15 hairs with ~5 cm length).
 Try to obtain hair from at least 5 nest groups during the survey.

 Hair samples collected should be put in Pergamin envelopes including a complete label on the envelope (Table 9-1).
 Store the sealed envelope in a Ziploc bag with some silica to maintain dryness if necessary.
 Note: Treat all hair samples from gorilla nests and other mammals in the same manner i.e. store in labelled envelope and then in a Ziploc bag with silica.
 These can then be stored at room temperature.
+Write nest age on the envelope AND in the organic data sheet (comment column).13

-Sample ID date sample type UTM zone latitude longitude nest age (1-4) height (m)
+Table 9-1 Label for use on chimpanzee and all mammal hair samples.
+Sample ID date sample type UTM zone latitude longitude nest age (1-4) height (m) chimp hair chimp hair

-chimp hair

-chimp hair